WikiCommunityHealth/wikipedia-languages-wikibreaks-user-warnings-analysis/README.md

 #### Notebooks content

-The notebooks (one for each language) contain the following graphs:
+The notebooks (one for each language) contain the following charts:

 * A line chart which represents the fifty languages with the highest number of occurrences.
 * A pie chart which represents the percentage of the languages with the highest number of occurrences.